auth0-lab/cloudflare-agents-starter/README.md

 - [`@auth0/ai`](https://github.com/auth0-lab/auth0-ai-js/) - Provides AI capabilities for the agent.
 Token Vault for Federated Connections, Backchannel Authorization, and more.

 These packages work together to provide a comprehensive authentication solution that secures both the web interface and the underlying agent communication.

+## Auth0 AI Powerful Integrations

+The example contains two powerful integrations with Auth0 AI:

+- **Token Vault**: Securely store and retrieve access tokens for Federated Connections, allowing the agent to access third-party APIs on behalf of the user.
+- **Backchannel Authentication**: Implement human-in-the-loop interactions using Client-Initiated Backchannel Authentication (CIBA) flow, allowing the agent to request user confirmation for actions that require human input.

+Prompts:

+- `Am I available next monday 9am?` - This messsage will call the [check-user-calendar](src/agent/auth0-ai-sample-tools/check-user-calendar.ts) which is wrapped by the `@auth0/ai` Authorizer.
+If the application can't access the user's calendar it will fire a popup window with the Authorization process.
+Once completed, the agent will be able to access the user's calendar and answer the question.
+- `Buy 100 shares of MSFT` - This message will call the [buy-stock](src/agent/auth0-ai-sample-tools/buy-stock.ts) tool which is wrapped by the `@auth0/ai` Backchannel Authorizer.
+The agent fires an authorization request to the user, who will receive a push notification on their device.
+The user can then approve or deny the request.
+If approved, the agent will execute the tool and "buy the stock".

+Another interesting scenario is triggering the buy stock tool on a schedule.
+For example, you can ask the agent to "buy 100 shares in 5 minutes".
+The agent will schedule the tool execution using the Cloudflare agent Task Scheduler, which supports one-time, delayed, and recurring tasks via cron expressions.
+Once it executes the task, it will again fire the authorization request to the user, who can approve or deny the request.

 ## Customization Guide